Bladder Infection (Urinary Tract Infection—UTI) in Adults

 You are more likely to develop a bladder infection if you

-What are the complications of bladder infections?
+What are the complications of a bladder infection?

 References